preethikrishnamoorthy/snake-interpreter/README.md

 ## Game Controls & Rules

 - Use the arrow keys on the keyboard to move the green snake.
-- Eat the orange food to make the snake stronger (or longer).
+- Eat the food to make the snake stronger (or longer).
 - When the snake hits the border or itself, it dies.

-## TODOs

-- To have a better game-over screen

-## License

-Copyright (c) 2016-2022 rust-snake's contributors.

-rust-snake is made available under the terms of [the MIT License](LICENSE.md).
+- The number of squares the snake moves is the number appended to the currently generated instruction line
+- Each color of food represents a certain instruction
+    - yellow: +
+    - purple: -
+    - blue: *
+    - green: end of line
+    - red: def (the result of the line generated will be stored as a heap-allocated variable)
+- Once a line ends, the line will be compiled and the result displayed